OfficialAC18/SpectMatch/README.md

 11. Matplotlib

 # How to run repo
-Running AST for classroom observation for 1650 examples labeled
+Running AST for classroom observation for 1650 examples labeled.
 ````
 python train.py --dataset classaudio_AST --num-labeled 1650 --arch ast --amp --batch-size 2 --lr 0.001 --eval-step 1 --total-steps 1 --expand-labels --use-ema --seed 5 --threshold 0.95 --num-workers 4 --out  results/classaudio_AST@1650.5/log
 ````
+It is recommended that you make your changes in the classroom observation version of the codebase.

 # References
 [1] A. Chanchal and I. Zualkernan, “Exploring semi-supervised learning for audio-based automated classroom